Hello! My name is Julia.

 Indigenous cultures all over the world have long held the animal kingdom in the highest regard, creating mythologies to help translate their powerful messages.
 Their stories can help us navigate our own inner landscapes, or speak to larger external challenges that can feel insurmountable.
 The idea of working from a place of connectedness—both in the spiritual and physical realms—is one I believe begins to heal and nurture our spirits as individuals, and simultaneously the challenges we face as one human family.

 My new favorite brushes of all time are Winsor & Newton Monarch flats.
 This is a synthetic brush which mimics natural mongoose hair.
 I do not use materials that have been sourced from the needless trapping, hunting or breeding of animals for this purpose.
 There is no need for animals to suffer for art or commerce in any form.
-I invite you to use your power as an informed consumer and compassionate individual to eliminate the market for natural hair in the art (and fashion) world.
-I have a special vehement outrage for anything made with Angora... moving on!
+I invite you to use your power as an informed consumer and compassionate individual to eliminate the market for natural hair in the art and fashion world!
+(I also use crappy $4 brushes from my local art store.
+Whatever works!)

 My process actually begins with finding my photo reference, which I prefer to photograph myself.
 This takes me to animal sanctuaries, nature centers, sometimes zoos (ones that treat their animals really well), and simply into the outdoors.
 I pour through the hundreds of images I've captured that day, then narrow my choices down to just a few—the ones that really capture emotion and expression best.
 If I need to, I'll use Photoshop to change backgrounds, combine images, color-correct, and really solidify my vision for the completed painting.
 I make a print of that final image on heavy, semi-gloss paper stock, sometimes color correcting and reprinting until the color and tone is right.
 This step is really important, since my photo reference is what informs the color and tone of my finished piece.
 That said, I always make adjustments as I'm painting.